Instincts of the Herd in Peace and War: Quotes

+Response

+Writer Vernon Lee owned a first edition of Instincts of the Herd in Peace and War: Lee wrote marginalia into her copy taking issue with Trotter's ideas.
+Lee's notes criticised Trotter's ideas of organicism and his use of "crowd theory", and disagreed with Trotter's support for the First World War.
+Lee later wrote her 1932 book Music and its Lovers partly as a response to Trotter's book.

 Popular culture

-In the James Bond novel : "Live and let die", the villain of the book, Mister Big, speaks about and quotes this book to James Bond, from chapter 21:
+In the James Bond novel: Live and Let Die, the villain of the book, Mister Big, speaks about and quotes this book to James Bond, from chapter 21:

 "You have doubtless read Trotter’s Instincts of the Herd in War and Peace, Mister Bond.
 Well, I am by nature and predilection a wolf and I live by a wolf’s laws.
 Naturally the sheep describe such a person as a “criminal”.

 ‘The fact, Mister Bond,’ The Big Man continued after a pause, ‘that I survive and indeed enjoy limitless success, although I am alone against countless millions of sheep, is attributable to the modern techniques I described to you on the occasion of our last talk, and to an infinite capacity for taking pains.
 Not dull, plodding pains, but artistic, subtle pains.
 And I find, Mister Bond, that it is not difficult to outwit sheep, however many of them there may be, if one is dedicated to the task and if one is by nature an extremely well-equipped wolf."